tsvwg/wg-materials/ietf117/minutes-1.md

     status of issues
     Next steps

-Q Gorry : appreciate support for RFC 8325 Mapping Diffserv to IEEE 802.11 A : _
+* Gorry : appreciate support for RFC 8325 Mapping Diffserv to IEEE 802.11
+* Greg : _

     Hum if if you have read this or recent version of this daft.
     Low hum